 The first strains of the accordion fill the air, followed quickly by the sharp snap of the snare drum.
-In an instant, the entire building becomes a speaker box-pulsing with the sound of the entire band, propelled (ever forward) by the syncopation of the bass player and drummer.
+In an instant, the entire building becomes a speaker box, pulsing with the sound of the entire band, propelled (ever forward) by the syncopation of the bass player and drummer.
 Even in the parking lot, the urge to move is almost irresistible, encouraging those just arriving to move a little quicker to get inside for their first dance of the night.

 South Louisiana was once dotted with dancehalls like these—many communities were outfitted with at least one.
-Equal parts bar, performance hall, and community center, the traditional dancehall provided a space for much needed recreation.
+Equal parts bar, performance hall, and community center, the traditional dancehall provided a space for much-needed recreation.
 The majority of these legendary institutions have closed their doors, but the few that remain open are now a frequent stop for tourists from all over the world.

 The whole extended family loaded up in a wagon (or in later years a car) and drove to the outskirts of town.
 After traveling down the dark and dirty country roads, a lighted building appeared in the distance.
 As the vehicle grew nearer, faint music cut the humid night air.
-The area around the building abuzz with activity: children running and playing a game of tag, women greeting each other, and men shaking hands and slapping each other on the back.
+The area around the building was abuzz with activity: children running and playing a game of tag, women greeting each other, and men shaking hands and slapping each other on the back.
 A man with a cigar box collected a small fee at the entrance.
 Inside, the band, made up of local community members, set up on one end of a room, and the floor in front of the band is filled with dancers, the floorboards alive under their feet, pulsing with the dancers and slightly bowing under the weight.
-Around the edge of the room women, both young and old, sit and wait to be asked to dance.
-Young women ask their mothers if they can have a dance with their new beau–hoping he will ask.
-The men mill about, searching the sea of faces, knowing each one.
+Around the edge of the room, women, both young and old, sit and wait to be asked to dance.
+Young women ask their mothers if they can have a dance with their new beau–hoping he will ask—the men mill about, searching the sea of faces, knowing each one.
 Everyone talks about the latest community news.
 In one small room, infants are rocked amid the noise and bustle, their mothers bidding them to sleep so that they can enjoy a dance themselves.
 Men step out into the cool night air, reaching into their back pockets for a flask to pass around, providing their friends with a taste of liquor, perhaps pouring a shot into a mixer they bought at the bar inside.
 The moon shines down on the dancehall, a lone building surrounded by a dirt field–kept bare by the weekly influx of wagons and horses.
-Voices inside and outside the hall raise up–loud and boisterous, soaring carefree on Saturday night.
+Voices inside and outside the hall rise–loud and boisterous, soaring carefree on Saturday night.

 Some early dancehalls were similar to shopping centers in that they were multi-use facilities.
 Dauphine’s Dancehall in Parks featured a baseball diamond, a bar, a grocery store, and an ice cream parlor.
 Richard’s Casino (also known as Tee Maurice) in Vatican featured a dirt track behind the hall that was used for both horse and car races.
-Lee Brothers Dancehall in Cutoff featured a barbershop and small general store.
+Lee Brothers Dancehall in Cutoff featured a barbershop and a small general store.
 Also, many halls began as grocery stores or saloons and over time became exclusively dancing and drinking establishments.

 The majority of classic-era dancehalls share several common characteristics.
 The windows could be propped open to allow for unrestricted airflow.
-In the days after electricity reached these halls, giant fans were installed into the walls to keep air moving.
+In the days after electricity reached these halls, giant fans were installed in the walls to keep air moving.
 Some of these fans featured a reservoir that allowed a trickle of water to drip onto a curtain of moss for maximum cooling effect.
 Many people have commented that even without signs, dancehalls were easily identified in the day by the large gravel parking lots and windows braced open to allow cooling and airing out before an event.
 Typically, women could enter and dance for free, while men paid a charge to dance–a ticket was stapled to their collar upon entering the dance floor.
 Many early dancehalls featured a “bull pen” for the men–a holding area where they congregated when they weren’t dancing.
 Later, this area would be replaced by a barroom that served as a shared area for both sexes.
 Another common feature of halls was a bleacher-style seating area for women.
-This seating area allowed an unobstructed view of the dance floor for mothers and grandmothers to watch every move of the younger female family members as they danced and talked with young men.
+This seating area provided an unobstructed view of the dance floor, allowing mothers and grandmothers to watch every move of the younger female family members as they danced and talked with young men.
 Many of these establishments featured a parc aux petits, a room where babies were allowed to sleep, away from the noise and bustle of the hall.
 Another common feature was a room set aside for playing cards, bingo, and later slot machines.

-Although the majority of local dancehalls of recent memory feature Cajun and zydeco music, historically establishments that represented many more genres of music were popular all over the state.
+Although the majority of local dancehalls of recent memory feature Cajun and zydeco music, historically, establishments that represented many more genres of music were popular all over the state.
 Blues, big band, string band, jazz, country and western, rhythm and blues, swamp pop, and rock and roll music all had a home in Louisiana dancehalls.
 Forty-six of Louisiana’s sixty-four parishes featured dancehalls at one time or another.
-These halls were established in a variety of settings as well–city centers, rural locations, at water’s edge (and sometimes on the water!), the outskirts of town, and neighborhoods.
+These halls were established in a variety of settings as well–city centers, rural locations, at water’s edge (and sometimes on the water), the outskirts of town, and neighborhoods.

 Although the majority of these famous institutions have closed for good, a few dancehalls remain open today.
 The changing tides of popular music, the rising popularity of casinos, the raising of the drinking age from eighteen to twenty-one, and the aging population of dancehall enthusiasts all played a part in the decline in dancehall numbers.
 Sadly, no Louisiana organization exists to preserve, support, and celebrate these cultural icons.